-Contribution Fund of Australia Limited, HCF Life Insurance Company Pty Limited,
+Fund of Australia Limited, HCF Life Insurance Company Pty Ltd, Manchester Unity

-Privacy Act 1988 (Cth); other relevant State legislation dealing with privacy and
+the Privacy Act 1988 (Cth); other relevant State legislation dealing with

-health records; and Spam Act 2003 (Cth); as amended from time to time.
+and the Do Not Call Register Act 2006 (Cth); as amended from time to time.

 What sort of personal information do we collect?